 RALEIGH (WTVD) --A mother, father, and their son face charges in connection to a deadly crash involving a Raleigh teenager in June.
 An ABC store clerk has been charged as well.

 Dr. Charles Matthews, 59, and Kimberly Matthews, 52, are accused of aiding and abetting alcohol to minors.

-Arrest warrants say their son Thomas Matthews, 18, bought a bottle of Jack Daniels from an ABC store in Cameron Village and four teens were allowed to drink in in the Matthews home June 28.
+Arrest warrants say their son Thomas Matthews, 18, bought a bottle of Jack Daniels from an ABC store in Cameron Village and four teens were allowed to drink it in the Matthews home on June 28.

 One of the four - 18-year-old Johnathan Taylor - the son of a North Carolina Highway Patrol Trooper - died when his car went careening off Hunting Ridge Road near Tanbark Drive - about seven miles from the Mathews home.

 Police say speed and alcohol played a role in the crash.
 Since then, Raleigh police and agents with Alcohol Law Enforcement have been looking into where Taylor got the alcohol found in his system.